 Who we are

-GEO saves lives and prevents avoidable deafness from ear disease for those affected by poverty and lack of care so they can reach their full potential.
+GEO saves lives and prevents avoidable deafness from ear disease for those affected by poverty and lack of care so they can reach their full human potential.

 Temporal Bone Lab Design